 Who needs a Spanish tax number?

 Tax identification numbers in Spain are mandatory for anyone carrying out legal or economic activities in Spain.
 These include buying Spanish property, temporary workers, and those setting up a business in Spain.
 All Spanish citizens with Spanish ID will have one, as will all foreign residents in Spain.
-If you run a business in Spain, you usually have two tax numbers: an individual tax ID and a company tax number.
+If you run a business in Spain, you generally have two tax numbers: an individual tax ID and a company tax number.

 Spanish tax numbers are essential so that the Spanish Tax Agency can accurately calculate the fiscal responsibilities of everyone paying tax in Spain.
 Even in cases where it is not obligatory for Spanish citizens to have ID (e.g., children aged under 14), a tax number will be needed if financial transactions are carried out.